 '''

 (define-primitive-concept Tuberculosis

 BacterialInfectiousDisease)

-(define-primitive-concept

-MycobacteriumTB Bacterium)
+(define-primitive-concept MycobacteriumTB

+(and Bacterium MicroOrganism))

 (define-concept Tuberculosis

-(some causedBy MycobacteriumTB))

 '''

-Most (but not all) ontology formalisms are logicbased.
-The advantages of logic-based formalisms are that the semantics are precisely defined and wellunderstood (i.e. there is a long history of research into the semantics of various forms of formal logic), and they allow automated logical reasoning (i.e. many reasoning algorithms have been developed to work with these formalisms).
+(some causedBy MycobacteriumTB)) Most (but not all) ontology formalisms are logic-based.
+The advantages of logic-based formalisms are that the semantics are precisely defined and well-understood (i.e. there is a long history of research into the semantics of various forms of formal logic), and they allow automated logical reasoning (i.e. many reasoning algorithms have been developed to work with these formalisms).

 In general, the two main uses of ontologies are for semantic interoperability and for reasoning.
-There is also renewed interest in the integration of logic-based ontologies with databases.
+There is also renewed interest in the integration of ontologies with databases.
 We discuss these three uses now.